 Nepal tours are a bit like Neverland for many, an imaginary faraway place where escapism and adventures await at every turn.
 You will never be a lost boy or girl on our Nepal trekking holidays, however, with experts leading you through the very real but totally epic landscapes of the Himalayas.

 Hiking in Nepal not only takes you into the shadow of summits, but also climbing up towards them in some cases, with Everest Base Camp and the Annapurna Circuit the pinnacles of many adventurers’ ambitions.
-However, there are many other Nepal hiking havens to discover that won’t push you to the extreme, such as the Kathmandu Valley or our Everest Highlights trek.
+However, there are many other Nepal hiking havens to discover that won’t push you to the extreme, such as our Poon Hill Panorama Trek.

 If you thought that hiking in the Himalayas wasn’t ever going to be for you, take a look at our Nepal tours, and never say never.